Phandal/blobcrypt/README.md

 ```

 ## Usage
-The script uses environment variables to get the container_url, keyvault_url, and secret_name.
+The script uses environment variables to get the container_urls, keyvault_url, and secret_name.
 The
 specific names are in the `.env.template` file.
 The script allows you to provide a `.env` file in
 the directory where you are running from, in order to set the variables per directory.
 You can also
 set these in your environment.